pier-oliviert/ecrire/README.md

 If you've ever done some web development, you must know what partials are.
 They are small HTML snippet that you reuse on different pages.

-Partials can be created like post can.
+Partials have an editor very similar to posts.
 They have their own HTML, CSS and Javascript that can be inserted in any post you wish.
-If you want to write about different topic and you would like to have a form on only certain topics, it becomes easy to do with partials.
+If you write about different topics and you would like to have a form on only certain pages, it becomes easy to do that with partials.

 When you want to start using partials, it's as simple as working with images.
-You have a list of all your partials and you can drag and drop onto your textarea the partial you want, at the location you want in your text.
+You have a list of all your partials and you can drag and drop onto the textarea the partial you want, at the location you want in your text.
 Like the images, Ecrire will generate the HTML tag for you.
 And your partial will appear in your live preview like everything else.

 ### Code highlighting

 You're a developer and you want to show code.
 And you want it to look awesome.

-Ecrire comes with <a href="http://prismjs.com/">prism.js</a>, a library that does code highlighting extremely well.
+Ecrire comes with [http://prismjs.co](prism.js), a library that does code highlighting extremely well.
 It also supports a large array of languages and is very easy to extend to your own language if yours isn't supported.

-Like everything else, code highlighting works out in the live preview as well.
+Like everything else, code highlighting works in the live preview.
 Line numbers and all!

 ### Draft and publishing

-Like any blog engine worth its pinch of salt, Ecrire saves as a draft by default so you can write your post as you wish.
+Like any blog engine, Ecrire saves as a draft by default so you can write your post without having the world seeing it.

 When you're ready, simply press the arrow on the left of **Save** and click the publish button!

 ### Customize your blog

-Customization is important and it shouldn't be hard to make minor changes to the look and feel of you blog.
+Customization is important and it shouldn't be hard to make minor changes to the look and feel of your blog.
 You should be able to infuse a dose of your personality without breaking a sweat.
-Ecrire was built using clean and modular HTML code so you can easily find your way around HTML, CSS and Javascript.
-Customize away!
+Ecrire was built using clean and modular HTML code.
+You can easily find your way around HTML, CSS and Javascript.

 ### Alpha!!!

-This project is still in it's infancy and while everything you've read so far is working, there's still bugs, enhancements and features that are missing.
+This project is still in its infancy and while everything you've read so far is working, there's still bugs, enhancements and features that are missing.
 Even though it's an alpha, this engine has been working flawlessly on [http://pothibo.com](pothibo.com) for the last 2 months.
 So try it out, leave issues if you find any or even submit a PR, more the merrier!

 ### Getting started